Holiday allowance and holiday pay

 If you are worried that you are being paid incorrectly for your annual leave and therefore losing out on pay when you take holiday, please contact one of our team who can assess your pay and holiday pay, and advise your rights and on the next steps you should take.

-We have offices in London, Richmond, Woking, Guildford, Southampton and Lymington and offer specialist employment law advice and support to clients nationwide.
+With our expert staff based across our offices in London, Richmond, Southampton, Guildford, Lymington, and Woking we offer specialist employment law advice to clients nationwide.